sl2365/SPS_PortableAppTrack/README.md

 - Name changed from PublishedAppTracker to ElementalTracker
 - Fixed SPS save bug when file didnt yet exist
 - Fixed delete bug where the entire SPS xml file was deleted instead of a single entry
+- Set Track buttons to open source tab when clicked
+- Added setting to set default Publisher Name for new track files
+- Fix selection reset on save
+- Added setting to save default source view

 ### v7.0.4.480 — 2026.04.09
 - Toolbar overflow button restored